Samagra-Development/X-Series/X3/SessionDoc.md

 3. Set of Visualisations offered
 4. Open source community
 5. Ease of deployment
-6. Ease to use GUI (Ease in configuration of database)
+6. Easy to use GUI (Ease in configuration of database)

 # Setting up Metabase locally